j-marable/diabetes_project/README.txt

+# Predicting Diabetes Diagnosis With Risk Factor Database

+## Python 3 Libraries and Modules Used:
+- numpy
+- pandas
+- matplotlib
+- scikit-learn

+## Purpose and Usage:

+- Purpose - demonstrate the usage of Artificial Intelligence Models in combination with medical data to further build and/or extrapolate medical diagnositc abilities

+- Usage - this code uses the attached database 'diabetes_clean.csv' which is a compilation of diabetes diagnosis, medical, socioeconomic, and medical risk factors based of the CDC's BRFSS teleophone survey.

+## Data Source:
-This project is made possible by the UCI Machine Learning Repository located here:
+- UCI Machine Learning Repository located here:

 https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators